Can a Green Card Holder Petition a Parent in California?

 Can Green Card Holders Petition Parents?

 Here’s the crucial point: green card holders cannot petition their parents to join them as immediate relatives.
-This option is exclusively available to U.S. citizens.
-The distinction lies in the classification of family members under U.S. immigration laws—only U.S. citizens can petition for their parents as immediate relatives, allowing for a more straightforward and quicker immigration process.
+This option is reserved for U.S. citizens.
+Under immigration law, only citizens can submit a green card petition for parents under the immediate relative category, which allows for a faster and more straightforward process.

 Alternatives and Solutions